by Maíra Gouveia, designer and researcher at Questtonó

 The size of our challenge — and what we did — only made sense sometime later.
-We travelled to 8 cities and interviewed almost 800 people with unbelievable, sad and happy but mostly unique stories.
+We travelled to 8 cities and interviewed almost 800 people with unbelievable, sad, happy, but mostly unique stories.
 Getting to know a little bit of each one of these people motivated us into designing the best possible solution for them.
-Research, when done right, is a work of empathy — your problem is our problem.
+Design research, when done right, is a work of empathy — their problem is our problem.
 We, the humble pioneers of Deep Brazil, had an even more important task — to be a spokesperson for people who had never been heard before.
 And that’s a giant responsibility.

 So, as I asked before, is it worth talking about innovation in places like these?
 And the answer is very obvious: of course it is.
 Innovation belongs to all of us.
 No matter where people live, they’ll always be users of products and services that most of the time were created by people who are living in urban contexts, people who don’t share the same referential universe.

-no matter if we are talking about products, services or brands.
-We need to take different points of view into consideration.
-Without that, we will keep on designing systems that are far below their real engaging and use potential.
+Regardless of if we are talking about products, services or brands we need to take different points of view into consideration.
+Without that, we will keep on designing systems that are far below their true engagement and use potential.